 Firstly and most importantly your visitor greeting should build trust, put the customer at ease, and get you on common ground.

 Here are 5 simple steps that make a successful visitor greeting:

 - Go to the visitor, do not have them come to you, many visitors are nervous about meeting new people.

 - Begin with, “Welcome, my name is ________, and yours?”
-And put your hand out for a handshake.
+Put them at ease.

 - Remember, they are there for themselves, not for you.
-Don’t tell them your life story or make small talk.
+Don’t tell them your life story.
 You must be interested in THEM and why they are there.

 - Treat all new visitors as prospects from the beginning, through the pitch, through the presentation, through the close, and on through the follow-up.

 - Be positive, don’t go looking for reasons why they won’t buy.
 Only focus on the reasons why they will.

 Terrible, but commonly used greetings to avoid: